etherpay-finance/terminal/doc/MVP/PROJECT.md

 ## Key outcomes

 - Increase Ethereum technology usage for payments settlement
-- Increase popularity of L2s e.g. Arbitrum, Optimism, Polygon
+- Increase popularity of L2s e.g. Arbitrum, Optimism, zkSync
 - Issue at least 12000 payment requests in 2022
 - Handle at least 10000 terminal payments in 2022
 - Incorporation into BanklessDAO community in 2022